bryon82/SailwindRadFixes/README.md

 * Not being able to continue a game when only having one save slot in use and it is not the first slot.
 * UI text showing while looking through spyglass.
 * ChipLog not working correctly when bought.
+* First page of trade menu not showing the page numbers correctly.
+* Last page of trade menu showing the same last item as the previous page.
 * Fishing rod reel rotating the opposite way.
 * Tree somehow growing in autosave section of Settings menu.